jibeproject/physical-activity-Melbourne/jibe-melbourne-physical-activity/jibe-melbourne-physical-activity.md

-The analysis draws on Belen Zapata-Diomedi’s code for cleaning the NHS dataset (../document.qmd), and Belen Zapata-Diomedi, Qin Zhang and Marina Berdokhova’s code for a predictive model of marginal metabolic equivalent hours per week (mMET house/week) for Manchester, UK.
+The analysis draws on Belen Zapata-Diomedi’s code for cleaning the NHS dataset (../document.qmd), and Belen Zapata-Diomedi, Qin Zhang and Marina Berdikhanova’s code for a predictive model of marginal metabolic equivalent hours per week (mMET house/week) for Manchester, UK.

 To allow this code to be run on different computers and operating